AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 </pre>

 Notes:
-1) <a href="../alerts%20and%20monitoring.md#examples" target="_blank">This example</a> demonstrates how to drop old partitions if disk space availability is lower than a threshold.
+1) [This example](../alerts%20and%20monitoring.md#examples) demonstrates how to drop old partitions if disk space availability is lower than a threshold.
 2) ```get scheduler 1``` returns the tasks assigned to scheduler #1.

 #### Configure data processing functionality
-Note: Details on the streamer process are available in the <a href="../../07-%20CLI/02-%20Background%20Processes.md#streamer-process" target="_blank">Streamer Process</a> section.
+Note: Details on the streamer process are available in the [Streamer Process](../../07-%20CLI/02-%20Background%20Processes.md#streamer-process) section.

 <pre>
 set buffer threshold where write_immediate = true   # When data is ingested, the local database is updated with no wait time.